vatpac-technology/sops/docs/aerodromes/classd/Bankstown.md

 RWY 29 direction: `A010`
 RWY 11 direction: `A015`

+## Departures into CTA
+Aircraft planned into the overlying Class C airspace shall be issued an airways clearance by **BK ADC** and assigned `A030`.
+These aircraft must be Next coordinated to the relevant TCU controller, who will assess the current traffic picture and provide a release when able.
+During times of peak TMA traffic, there may be extensive delays for departure and pilots may elect to depart directly into class G. See [Departure Coordination](#departures) for coordination requirements.

 ### Circuits
 The circuit direction changes depending on time of day and runway being used.